robryan/pm-takehome/data/orders/README.md

 We have also released [a Marketing Funnel Dataset](/data/marketing-funnel/).
 You may join both datasets and see an order from Marketing perspective!
 A quickstart on joining is [available here](https://www.kaggle.com/andresionek/joining-marketing-funnel-with-brazilian-e-commerce).

 ### Context
-This dataset was generously provided by [OList, the largest department store in Brazilian marketplaces](www.olist.com).
-OList connects small businesses from all over Brazil to channels without hassle and with a single contract.
-Those merchants are able to sell their products through the OList Store and ship them directly to the customers using OList logistics partners.
+This dataset was generously provided by [Olist, the largest department store in Brazilian marketplaces](www.olist.com).
+Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
+Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.

-After a customer purchases the product from OList Store a seller gets notified to fulfill that order.
+After a customer purchases the product from Olist Store a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where he can give a note for the purchase experience and write down some comments.

 #### ⚠️ Attention
 1. An order might have multiple items.